 The Law School encourages all students to consider the opportunity for studying abroad during either their second or third year of studies.
-To be eligible, rising second-year students must be in the top 80 percent of their class as of the end of the spring semester of their first year of studies based on GPA, and rising third-year students must be in the top 80 percent of their class as of the end of spring semester second year.
+To be eligible, rising second-year students must have a GPA of 3.0 or higher as of the end of the spring semester of their first year of studies based on GPA, and rising third-year students must have a GPA of 3.0 or higher as of the end of spring semester second year.
 Any student who does not meet that standard and who wishes to study abroad may ask the Dean to waive this requirement; any waiver shall be based on the Dean’s determination regarding whether there are sufficient grounds to conclude that the student will succeed academically in the program even given that student’s previous academic performance in law school.
 The Dean’s determination in this regard will be final and not appealable.

 - Exchange Program Opportunities for NDLS Students

 - Exchange Students to Study at Notre Dame Law School